Colorectal Cancer

 Diagnosis

-The doctor will ask about your symptoms and medical history and perform a physical exam.
+The doctor will ask about your symptoms and medical history.
+A physical exam will be done.

 Tests include:

-- Digital rectal exam—use of a physician's gloved finger to examine the rectum for lumps or growths
+- Digital rectal exam—use of a doctor's gloved finger to examine the rectum for lumps or growths

 Treatment